ganrad/openai-api-router/README.md

 ### E. Deploy the API Gateway on *Azure Kubernetes Service*

 Before proceeding with this section, make sure you have installed the following services on Azure.
-- An *Azure Container Registry* instance
+- An *Azure Container Registry* (ACR) instance
-- An *Azure Kubernetes Cluster* instance
+- An *Azure Kubernetes Cluster* (AKS) instance

+The following command line tools should be installed on the Linux VM.
+- Azure CLI
+- Kubernetes CLI (`kubectl`)
+- Helm CLI

+Additionally, a Kubernetes ingress controller (**Ngnix**) should also be deployed and running on the AKS / Kubernetes cluster.

-1. Push the API Gateway container image into ACR
+1. Push the API Gateway container image into ACR.

    Refer the script snippet below to push the API Gateway container image into ACR.
 Remember to substitute ACR name with the name of your container registry.